 “It really helps to bring the community together like this, with a common sense of purpose, it’s a bit of fun and people like helping out, feeling like their involved in making the event as special as possible.”

-Together we lifted lots of litter at our family litter pick.
-We noticed that the area is looking much better since we last came out.
-That’s all thanks to the families who got involved and continue to keep their green spaces pleasant and clean for their kids to enjoy.
+Together we lifted lots of litter at our family litter picks.
+We noticed that the area is looking much better since coming out regularly.
+That’s all thanks to the families who get involved and continue to keep their greenspaces pleasant and clean for their kids to enjoy.

 We see that communities really care more about their green spaces and the more they engage with them the better they feel about them.
 Helping to really bring families and communities together to enjoy their green spaces is a really important fundamental part of the work we do at ELGT, because green spaces are for everyone and families want to have somewhere for their kids to play that’s pleasant and welcoming.